 Why Are Women More Likely to Live in Poverty?

-Women are also more likely to live in poverty because more of their time is taken up with unpaid work.
-On average, women in Canada spend 15% of their day on unpaid work, including care work and domestic tasks, while men spend only 10% of their time on similar tasks.
-The higher proportion of unpaid work impacts women’s earning power.
+Women also continue to spend a higher proportion of their time on unpaid work.
+On average, women in Canada spend around 15% of their day on unpaid work, while men spend about 10%.

 The Impact of the COVID-19 Pandemic on Women in Canada